FuryanRasta/peyote/tutorials/02_swapper.md

   -y
 ```

-We can query the `miguel` account to confirm that the `1demo` has reached the account by using `bondscli q account $(bondscli keys show miguel -a)`, where we can also see that exactly `500res` and `1000rez` were taken out of the account.
+We can query the `miguel` account to confirm that the `1demo` has reached the account by using `peycli q account $(peycli keys show miguel -a)`, where we can also see that exactly `500res` and `1000rez` were taken out of the account.

 ```bash
 ...